MiffyLiye/Amockibia/README.md

 * Portable to Windows, macOS, and Linux

 ## Status
-* It can be downloaded from [nuget.org](https://www.nuget.org/packages/Amockibia/).
-* It can run cross-platform on Windows, macOS, and Linux via .NET Core.
-* Current core facilities can make complex things possible.
+* Core facilities can make complex things possible.
-* Current extensions can make simple things simple.
+* Extensions can make simple things simple.
-* Current extensions can make it IDE (and text editor) friendly.
+* Extensions can make it IDE (and text editor) friendly.

 ## Usages
 See test cases.